HimbeerserverDE/multiserver/README.md

 > `host`
 ```
 Type: String
-Description: The IP address and port the proxy will be running on
+Description: The IP address and port the proxy will be running on,
+default is 0.0.0.0:33000
 ```
 > `player_limit`
 ```